 About Our Firm

-The law office of Elliot Schlissel, for more than 33 years, has represented individuals charged with crimes in New York metropolitan area.
+The Law Offices of Schlissel DeCorpo, for more than 33 years, has represented individuals charged with crimes in New York metropolitan area.
 We represent individuals charged with driving while intoxicated, weapons possession, sex crimes, white collar crimes, violent crimes, drug offenses, domestic violence, misdemeanors and felonies of all types.
 Should you, a friend or family member need an attorney to deal with a criminal matter, call us.
 We are available seven days a week.
 Our phone number is 1-800-344-6431, 516-561-6645 or 718-350-2802, or contact us by email.